A sensitive emotional scenario to navigate is one in which you present something you worked hard on for the public to perceive.

 If they take the bait in conversing about the specifics of the work or project which you’ve completed, you’d be able to contextualize every step you took with reason.
 If the validity of their critiques changes based on your presentation of information which they might’ve missed, then you’d successfully have disarmed their desire to criticize your work.

-Remember, the most important factor in getting the unimpressed to empathize with the work you’ve put into a certain task, is to not be defensive against their comments or impressions.
+Remember, an important factor in getting the unimpressed to empathize with the work you’ve put into a certain task, is to not be defensive against their comments or impressions.

 Any interest, whether critique or compliment, can be used to benefit your cause.
-Interest is the name of the game in developing a good public perception about a project you’ve completed, or a task you’ve work diligently on.
+Interest of any kind is a vital starting ingredient in developing a good public perception about a project you’ve completed, or a task you’ve work diligently on.
 Though some people’s act of downplaying your achievements may hurt in the moment, know that any interest shown can be smoothly guided toward transforming into a certain level of respect.

 The volatile emotional state you’re in as you present your hard work to the world is a dangerous one to not focus on.
 More often than not, an emotional reaction to the lack of positive feedback toward something you worked hard on will diminish your final product’s image even further.

 Think of any interest shown, even if it is negative, as a smoldering piece of coal buried in a pile of hay and sticks that you want to light up in flames.
-The flame would represent a burning desire for people to be interested in your hard work.
-Being careful with these smoldering pieces of coal is essential in getting the fire up ablaze.
+The flame would represent people’s genuine interest in your hard work.
+Being careful with these smoldering pieces of coal is essential in setting kindling ablaze.